v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 - **Use the graphical user interface**: This method is easier and faster, but you have less configuration options than PowerShell.

-- **Use PowerShell**: This method requires that you first create an XML file (called a _rule package_) that contains one or more sensitive information types, and then you use use PowerShell to import the rule package (importing the rule package is trivial compared to creating the rule package).
+- **Use PowerShell**: This method requires that you first create an XML file (called a _rule package_) that contains one or more sensitive information types, and then you use PowerShell to import the rule package (importing the rule package is trivial compared to creating the rule package).
 This method is much more complex than the graphical user interface, but you have more configuration options.

 The key differences are described in the following table: